Matthias Büttner

-Matthias Büttner (born 4 November 1990) is a German politician for the right-wing Alternative for Germany (AfD), having joined in 2014.
+Matthias Büttner (born 4 November 1990 in Stendal) is a German politician of the far-right party Alternative for Germany (AfD), having joined in 2014.
 Since 2017, Büttner is a member of the Bundestag, the German federal legislative body.
 Büttner is member of the right-wing extremist AfD state association Saxony-Anhalt.

 Büttner was born 1990 in Stendal, Saxony-Anhalt and after his abitur became IT specialist.